Stewards of God's Grace

 What if I need to update and change my pledge amount?

 We understand that life’s circumstances do change, often unexpectedly.
-Contact the church to have your pledge amount adjusted at any time during the year.
+Contact Victoria Bass to have your pledge amount adjusted at any time during the year.

 Want to know more?